bowlerbear/treescapesNiche/README.md

 - 07 script to explore the use of cluster analysis to group species with similar niches for the multi-species indicators
 - 08 script to explore relationships between continuous estimates of forest preference and species trends
 - 09 script to plot the msi indicators (processed on datalabs)
+- 10 script to analze patterns with database (Pantheon) traits
-- 10 script to look in more detail at carabid results
+- 11 script to look in more detail at carabid results
-- 11 script to look in more detail at moth results
+- 12 script to look in more detail at moth results

 ### Pushed Folders